Asu e: Writing and production

 All members created the music together, with the lyrics and melody added in the final stages.
 Yuuki Ozaki and Fumito Iwai wrote the melody together, while Ozaki wrote the lyrics by himself.
 The song featured many more synthesizers, created mostly by Iwai, than previous Galileo Galilei songs.
 This was his first time creating a song with synthesizers instead of on the guitar.
 After the release of "Sayonara Frontier", the band took a long time experimenting and recording "Asu e".
-When the anime opening theme song was discussed, the band picked what they considered the best suited piece of music.
+When the anime's opening theme song was discussed, the band picked what they considered the best-suited piece of music.

 Promotion and release

 The song was first announced as the Mobile Suit Gundam AGE opening theme on September 25, 2011.
-To promote the single, the band gave interviews for magazines such as What's In?, B-Pass, Rockin' On Japan, Pati Pati and Barfout! in November.
+To promote the single, the band gave interviews for magazines such as What's In?, B-Pass, Rockin' On Japan, Pati Pati, and Barfout! in November.

-A music video was produced, directed by Hideaki Fukui.
+A music video was produced, and directed by Hideaki Fukui.
 It was first unveiled on November 19.
 It depicts the band performing the song in a large, cluttered garage.

 Soon after the release of the single, synthesiser player Kazumasa Noguchi was announced as an official member of the band.

 Critical reception

 CDJournal reviewers gave the single a star for recommendation, praising the richness of the song's arrangement, and felt that "Punipuni Wan-chan" was reminiscent of Daft Punk.
-Kazuhiro "Scao" Ikeda of EMTG was surprised with the band's sound on "Asu e", calling it a "funky, danceable song" influenced by afro-funk that was refreshing, candid, soulful and deep. he praised the song's "funky cleartone guitar" and "groovy bassline", as well as the chorus' feelings of "rising" and "openness".
+Kazuhiro "Scao" Ikeda of EMTG was surprised with the band's sound on "Asu e", calling it a "funky, danceable song" influenced by afro-funk that was refreshing, candid, soulful, and deep. he praised the song's "funky cleartone guitar" and "groovy bassline", as well as the chorus' feelings of "rising" and "openness".